johantre/msword-properties-generator/README.md

 [env/prod.properties](env/prod.properties) Properties for this logic to run containing all file names, folder locations.

 ## Future enhancements
-- Provide a proper smtp server
+- some small code cleanups
-- Some code cleanup
+- your suggestions are welcome!

 ## Usage
 In order to have proper generated documents we need Provider and Customer data.
 Below how to do that.